Murodjon000/calculator-app/README.md

 - Run `git pull origin app`
 - Run `yarn install` or `npm install` to install dependencies
 - On the terminal run `npm run start` open up the live server
+- To run tests write `npm run test` on the terminal

 ## Author